paulieguk/LDW-AUG22/Content/Instructions-008.md

 - Launch browsers to confirm Internet access
 - Notice the Notepad++ Application on the desktop, this could be any additional application (this is because we captured the image)

-![!ALERT] You might notice our lab client opens before the VM is ready so you might need to Reconnect.
+>[!ALERT] You might notice our lab client opens before the VM is ready so you might need to Reconnect.
 This can be offset using a delay time on the Advance page of the Lab Profile.

 - Launch the Lab Profile have a review then end the Lab Profile when you have finsihed exploring.